kannansuresh/jekyll-blog-archive-workflow/README.md

 ```
 5. Build your site and see if you can see the archive data by navigating to your site. `(yoursite.com/archives/archivedata)`

-6. You should see a `json` file similar to the below one.
+6. You should see a `json` file like the below one.
 ```json
 {
     "categories": [